ismail1432/git-detail-profiler-bundle/README.md

 # GitProfilerBundle

-### This bundle add information from git in the webprofiler
+### This bundle add information from git in the Symfony webprofiler